 Your overall goal here is to create a paper trail that shows when you met the investor and how much effort you placed into getting to know them so you could form a substantive relationship.

+When Should You Establish the Relationship?
 The obvious answer is that you need to establish the relationship before you offer securities to the investor.
 As a result, any offer you make upon meeting a new investor won’t meet the SEC’s “passage of time” requirement for a substantive relationship.

 As a general rule, aim to have a relationship with a prospective investor for at least two or three months before you contemplate making an offering.
 During this time, you also need to demonstrate that you’ve built a relationship.
 This means you can’t meet somebody, place them in your database, and then not talk to them for three months before making your offer.